 Platz der Republik 1, 11011 Berlin, Germany

-We headed to the Alexanderplatz, a large public square and transport hub in the central Mitte district of Berlin.
-We got the chance to sip on drinks, ate another currywurst, and enjoyed ice-creams to ourselves at a beer garden nearby called AlexOase.
+I headed to the Alexanderplatz, a large public square and transport hub in the central Mitte district of Berlin.
+I got the chance to sip on drinks, ate another currywurst, and enjoyed ice-creams at a beer garden nearby called AlexOase.

 Alexanderpl.
 7, 10178 Berlin, Germany

-Jack booked a ticket for the both of us to go up the Fernsehturm, a television tower in central Berlin.
-We both got the fast track ticket for €19.50 per person.
+I got a ticket to go up the Fernsehturm, a television tower in central Berlin.
+I got the fast track ticket for €19.50 per person.
 There was also a standard ticket (€15.50 per adult), which would be cheaper for those who want to spend less money and does not mind waiting in the queue because there is no option for advance purchase for standard tickets online and thus you must purchase it at the desk.
-We were able to beat the queues and got to the top fairly fast with our fast track tickets.
-There were a lot of people in the observational deck and it was a lot smaller than the Empire State Building, but we still got to enjoy the view of Berlin and sip on cocktails while we walked around.
+I was able to beat the queues and got to the top fairly fast with the fast track tickets.
+There were a lot of people in the observational deck and it was a lot smaller than the Empire State Building, but I still got to enjoy the view of Berlin and sip on cocktails while I walked around.

 Panoramastraße 1A, 10178 Berlin, Germany

-By the time we left the tower, it was getting dark, so we rushed to see the Memorial to the Murdered Jews of Europe, which was a memorial to the Jewish victims of the Holocaust, designed by architect Peter Eisenman and engineer Buro Happold.
+By the time I left the tower, it was getting dark, so I rushed to see the Memorial to the Murdered Jews of Europe, which was a memorial to the Jewish victims of the Holocaust, designed by architect Peter Eisenman and engineer Buro Happold.
 It consisted of a 19,000 meter square site covered with 2,711 concrete slabs or “stelae” arranged in a grid pattern on a sloping field.
 An attached underground “Place of Information” holds the names of approximately 3 million Jewish Holocaust victims.
-Unfortunately, it was quite dark when we got there and thus I didn’t get to take photos of it during daylight but I still managed to get two decent photos.
+Unfortunately, it was quite dark when I got there and thus I didn’t get to take photos of it during daylight but I still managed to get this decent photo.